Sevith-NS/convertCartAssignment/README.md

 This project used AI (ChatGPT) to assist with:

-Understanding microservices architecture patterns Generating clean folder structures and Docker configs Debugging .env parsing and MongoDB connection issues Writing boilerplate code
+- Understanding microservices architecture patterns
+- Generating clean folder structures and Docker configs
+- Debugging .env parsing and MongoDB connection issues
+- Writing boilerplate code
-Markdown formatting and README structuring
+- Markdown formatting and README structuring
-All AI-generated code was manually reviewed, tested, and adapted as necessary.
+- All AI-generated code was manually reviewed, tested, and modified as necessary.
-Understanding and implementing cron jobs.
+- Understanding and implementing cron jobs.
 I only knew cron jobs theoretically.
-Writing clean error messages and debug logics wherever necessary.
+- Writing clean error messages and debug logics wherever necessary.
+- Understanding new tags in html like <pre></pre>